- Your cornea is the clear surface that covers your outer eye. It’s made up of cells and proteins and is protected by tears.

-- a poke in the eye from a fingernail, make-up brush, or other object
+- trauma to your eye, such as from a fingernail, make-up brush, or other object

-- dust, ash, or dirt that has blown into the eye
+- dust, ash, or dirt that has blown into your eye

 - a chemical burn

 - old or improperly cleaned or fitted contact lenses

 - any medical condition or situation where your eye is open for a long time, which can dry out the cornea

 - the presence of foreign bodies, such as an eyelash